 According to Florida landlord-tenant law, the state of Florida has not established rent control or stabilization practices.

 What fees may I charge?

 Landlords may assess late fees when specified within the lease.
 Under Florida landlord-tenant law, if a payment is returned by a financial institution as unpaid, landlords may impose a fee of $25, if the face value does not exceed $50, $30, if the face value exceeds $50 but does not exceed $300, $40, if the face value exceeds $300, or 5% of the face amount of the check, whichever is greater.
 Fla.
 Stat. § 68.065

 What is the limit I can charge for a security deposit?

 There is no limit on the security deposit charged to the tenant, so long as it is reasonable.

 Do I need a separate bank account for the security deposit?

+As per Florida landlord-tenant law, landlords are required to handle security deposits appropriately.
 Landlords must place the security deposit into either a post bond or an interest bearing or non interest bearing account that does not commingle with any personal funds.
 Additionally, landlords must provide tenants with written notice within 30 days stating where the security deposit is being held.
 This notice must also include the name, address, how the security deposit is being held, and interest it is bearing, if any.